 HA: How has HA made an impact on your life?

 ELIZABETH: HA has been a valuable resource for me and my parents.
 It has been a valuable resource for my parents when limited information was out there.
-It provided education information, support, a sense of a hydro community, as well as the opportunity to attend sections of the national conference.
+It provided educational information, support, a sense of a hydro community, as well as the opportunity to attend sections of the national conference.
 For myself, it has provided education for research.
 By attending HA’s WALKS, support groups, and the national conference, I have also been able to connect with other people who have hydrocephalus.
 Additionally, I am very thankful for the scholarship that I received this past academic year.

 HA: What is your favorite HA memory?